Did you adopt a pet from the Alpine shelter?

 Wyatt lived at the shelter for 6 months with few prospects for forever homes as a large, energetic black dog who jumped at his kennel door, simply because he didn't like that tiny space!
 But the Kibler family of Alpine saw his charms and graces, and he has been a happy member of their family since July of 2016.

-Rufus successfully tugged at Jesse’s heartstrings after the Artwalk 2014 parade when he stuck by her side during a thunderstorm, and Jeff and Jesse are always glad that he was so needy.
-His nickname at home is "Right There Rufus" because he still never leaves her side.
+Rufus caught Jesse's eye and heart after the Artwalk 2014 parade of shelter dogs when he stuck by her side during a thunderstorm.
+Jeff and Jesse are always glad that he was so needy that day, because she brought that terrified dog home.
+His nickname at home is "Right There Rufus" because he still never leaves her side, though he's much more content.

 Amanda (human) and her best friend, Tina (dog), Alpine shelter alum.